ingararntzen/timingdocs/docs/source/data/sequencer.rst

 .. note::

-    Note how the application-specific part of this example is only a few lines of code (highlighted lines), limited to making cues from specific data format (20-22) and rendering cues (17, 28, 33).
+    Note how the application-specific part of this example is only a few lines of code (highlighted lines) limited to making cues from specific data format (20-22) and rendering cues (17, 28, 33).